RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/NoFilterNews/comments/1o3ta38/gop_silent_as_mormon_church_gunman_identified_as/nixbi6l/

-Calling people insane, but what's also driving us crazy / insane is avoiding nonficiton learning.
+Calling people insane, but what's also driving us crazy / insane is avoiding nonfiction learning.
 Attraction to all being on different pages creating low-effort commenting.
 It's a mass man / mass mind problem, seeing the forest for the trees of the scattered comprehension of common issues.
 People need to get on the same page of nonfiction. "insane"...
 "MASS PSYCHOSIS - How an Entire Population Becomes MENTALLY ILL" https://www.youtube.com/watch?v=09maaUaRT4M

 https://old.reddit.com/r/NoFilterNews/comments/1o3ta38/gop_silent_as_mormon_church_gunman_identified_as/nixcp6y/